justinslack/justinslack.com/show/times-we-used-to-spend-the-funktion.md

 **Transcript**: If there was one label, and sound, we were obsessed with at this time it was Mo Wax and I bought anything of theirs I could get my hands on.
 Launched in 1992 by James Lavelle (when he was 19 years old or something ridiculous) their early acid jazz productions quickly gave way to more abstract beat styles and a sound that embraced hip hop, electro, breakbeat and jungle.
 The label introduced the world to both DJ Shadow and DJ Krush, released the first Blackalicious album, and resurrected the career of Kool Keith amongst many things.
 Impeccably [designed](https://thevinylfactory.com/features/cover-versions-the-10-best-mowax-sleeves/) with graphics by Futura, layout by Ben Drury and typography by Swifty (also designer of [Straight No Chaser](https://straightnochaser.bigcartel.com/products) our bible at the time), my Mo Wax records are up there with the most prized in my collection.

 **Transcript**: This track is label founder James Lavelle's UNKLE project while Shadow was still a member, remixed by Japan's legendary beat crew Major Force who also releaed an amazing [box set](https://www.discogs.com/Various-Major-Force-The-Original-Art-Form/release/71325) on the label.
-I could have gone with any Shadow or Krush record but this is probably my favourite Mo Wax record.
+I could have gone with any Shadow or Krush record but this is probably my favourite Mo Wax track.

 ### Le Funk Mob - Motor Bass Get Phunked Up (Electrofunk Remix) - Mo Wax (1994)